 The PCF provides the following parameters to the TSN AF: Port Management Container, port numbers associated with the NW-TT and DS-TT, and a UE MAC address (i.e. MAC address of the DS-TT port).
 The TSN AF may use this information to construct IEEE managed objects, to interwork with IEEE TSN networks.

-The TSN AF decides the TSN QoS information (i.e. priorityand delay) based on the received the configuration information of 5GS Bridge from the CNC as defined in clause 5.28.2 of TS 23.501 [2] and the bridge delay information at the TSN AF.
+The TSN AF decides the TSN QoS information (i.e. priority, TSC burst size and delay) based on the received the configuration information of 5GS Bridge from the CNC as defined in clause 5.28.2 of TS 23.501 [2] and the bridge delay information at the TSN AF.

-The PCF receives a request from the TSN AF that includes UE MAC address (i.e. MAC address of the DS-TT port) for PDU session and the TSN QoS parameters, i.e. priority and delay.
+The PCF receives a request from the TSN AF that includes UE MAC address (i.e. MAC address of the DS-TT port) for PDU session and the TSN QoS parameters, i.e. priority, TSC burst size and delay.
 The PCF performs Session binding using the UE MAC address, and then the PCF derives the TSN QoS parameters into a 5QI.
 The PCF generates a PCC Rule with service data flow filter containing the UE MAC address and the mapped 5QI.
 The SMF binds the PCC Rule to a QoS Flow as defined in clause 6.1.3.2.4.

+NOTE: TSC burst size can also represent the burst sizes of multiple TSN streams that have been aggregated.